vega/altair/doc/user_guide/compound_charts.rst

 -------------------------------------------------------
 Along with the basic :class:`Chart` object, Altair provides a number of compound plot types that can be used to create stacked, layered, faceted, and repeated charts.
-They are summarized in the following table:
+They are summarized in the following tables:

 ======================  ===============================  ===================  ======================
 class                   functional form                  operator form        reference